Faculty of Economics and Social SciencesEconomics – Master

 The structure of the programme offers a professional economic education at the graduate level that is based on international standards and is aimed at students with sufficient mathematical and analytical prior knowledge.
 The main objective of the Master's programme is to enable students to independently conduct scientific work.
 The programme’s teaching focus is on current academic methods and research findings.
 After graduation, students have an overview of the interconnections within the subject as well as the ability to analyse scientific publications on economics and to independently apply scientific methods and findings to economic issues.

-In addition, the third semester is intended as a mobility semester in which students can apply for a study abroad programme, for example through the ERASMUS programme, the mobility initiative of the European Union.
-The credits gained at the respective partner universities can be recognised for the Master’s degree programme in Economics.
+In addition to the modules offered in Heidelberg, the third semester is intended as a mobility semester in which students can apply for a study abroad programme, for example through the ERASMUS programme, the mobility initiative of the European Union.
+The credits gained at the respective partner universities can be recognised for the Master’s degree programme in Heidelberg.

-Students complete the Master’s thesis in the fourth semester.
+Students complete the Master’s thesis in the fourth semester, which is written on a topic within their selected track specialization.
 For further information on the academic programme, please consult the degree programme schedule or the module handbook.